Solace Health Group Clinical Ethics Policy

 4. Ethical Communication and Marketing

-Reflects real services and staff credentials
+Represent services and staff credentials truthfully

-Is reviewed for clinical and ethical accuracy
+Review communications for both clinical and ethical accuracy

 5. Responsible Service Delivery

-Emergency procedures and safety protocols
+Clear emergency procedures and safety protocols

-Professional boundaries between clients and staff
+Professional boundaries between staff and clients

 Contact for Ethics Concerns